When the NHS can pay for ongoing care

 Even if you are not eligible for NHS continuing healthcare, you may still be able to get some help with your nursing care free of charge.
 This is known as NHS-funded nursing care.

-You can find information about NHS continuing care and NHS-funded nursing care on the Age UK website at: www.ageuk.org.uk.
+You can find information about NHS continuing care on the Which?
+Later Life Care website.

 You can also find out about NHS continuing care and what to do if you have been turned down on the Alzheimer's Society website.